briardew/codas/README.md

     CoDAS hooks for applying increments).

 2. Define the **reference** run directory (`$CLONEDIR`).
-Your run will be a clone of the run in this directory.
+Your run will be a clone (we need to explain what cloning is - does it mean to copy?
+If so I would recommend adding sentence explaing that cloning is bascially a copy command.) of the run in this directory.
 For example, for StratChem experiments, use
     ```
     setenv CLONEDIR /discover/nobackup/bweir/GEOS/runs/sage_ana